 Backflow assemblies must pass a test once upon installation and annually thereafter to make sure it is working.
 Only a Washington State certified Backflow Assembly Tester can perform the test.

-Or search "backflow assembly tester near me" on the internet.
+Alternatively, testers can be found by searching "backflow assembly tester near me" on the internet.

 Cold weather can damage backflow assemblies, so take care to winterize if needed.